-Insects were in low abundance during this sampling session, likely due to the timing of the sampling.
+Insects were in higher abundance and diversity at the ATST site during this sampling session, likely due to the timing of the sampling.
 No invasive arthropods were detected at the HO ATST site.

-Insects were also in low abundance and diversity at the HALE gulch sampling Two particularly important sites. invasive species were detected in the HALE gulches sampled, Argentine ants and yellowjackets.
+Insects were also in higher abundance and diversity at the HALE gulch sampling sites.
+Two particularly important invasive species were detected in the HALE gulches sampled, Argentine ants and yellowjackets.
 The Argentine ant has been previously detected in HALE and has had an important impact on native arthropod species (Cole et al. 1992, Krushelnycky and Reimer 1996).
-Yellowjackets have also been previously detected in the Park and may also be having a detrimental impact on native Hawaiian species (Gambino 1992).
+Yellowjackets have also been previously detected in the Park and may be having a detrimental impact on native Hawaiian species (Gambino 1992).